Osmerion/gradle-lwjgl3/README.md

  - `macosARM64`, `macosX64`
  - `windowsARM64`, `windowsX64`, `windowsX86`

+#### Implicit Host Platform

+To ease development and testing, by default, the plugin automatically registers an implicit platform for the build host.
+This platform can be identified using the `isImplicitHostPlatform` property.
+If the host is not a supported platform, no implicit platform is registered.

+The `isImplicitHostPlatform` property should be respected to avoid creating distributions (or similar) for the automatically added platform.

+> [!IMPORTANT]
+> The `isImplicitHostPlatform` property should be respected to avoid creating
+> distributions (or similar) for the automatically added platform.
+To disable
+> its creation, set the property `com.osmerion.lwjgl3.implicit-host-platform` to
+> `false`.

 #### Custom Platforms

 Additionally, custom platforms can be declared using the `platform` function.